xcanchal/monorepo/README.md

 # Primo monorepo
-A repository with multiple packages
+A repository with multiple packages test